-We are passionately translating innovation into novel antibacterials to treat patience infected by life-threatening hospital-acquired multidrug-resistant bacteria.
+We are passionately translating innovation into novel antibacterials to treat patients infected by life-threatening hospital-acquired multidrug-resistant bacteria.

 The continuous emergence of bacterial resistance is threatening the clinical use of last-resort antibiotics leaving patients in intensive care with no therapy options left.
 According to the World Health Organization (WHO) and the Infectious Disease Society of America (IDSA) the world is entering the post-antibiotic era, with limited therapy options left for patients infected by MDR pathogens.
 Nowadays, physician treat patience with toxic antibiotics, such as ploymyxins.
 Without acceleration of antibiotic development, death rate will increase 10-fold by 2050, reaching 250.000 deaths in Europe and 10 million deaths worldwide.
 Innovative medicine is desperately needed.
 (Source: CDC)